Operation Foreman banner

 • Resource Management: Allocating resources, including manpower, equipment, and materials.

-• Supervising Workers: Overseeing the work of team members and providing guidance.
+• Supervising Workers: Monitoring worker performance and providing guidance.

 • Safety Inspections: Conducting regular safety inspections to identify and mitigate hazards.

-• Documentation: Maintaining accurate records of work progress, safety incidents, and other relevant information.
+• Documentation: Maintaining accurate records of work progress, safety incidents, and resource usage.

 How to Become an Operation Foreman in India?